Athanasios-Sakatziadis/World-of-Warcraft-Data-Analysis/README.md

 What is __World of Warcraft__?
 WoW is the __top 1 online MMORPG__ game for the last 21 years.

-This project is based on the __"WoW Avatar History"__ dataset from Kaggle.
-[WoW Avatar History](https://www.kaggle.com/datasets/mylesoneill/warcraft-avatar-history).
+This project is based on the __[WoW Avatar History](https://www.kaggle.com/datasets/mylesoneill/warcraft-avatar-history)__ dataset from Kaggle.
 To make this project as immersive and authentic as possible, I structured it like a real Blizzard support ticket, similar to the ones I’ve received over the years.
 Banner Logo is a fan made creation since there are copyrights.